Professor of Japanese Business; Director, Japan Forum for Innovation and Technology; Executive Director, Center on Global Transformation

 - Expert Sheet

-Ulrike Schaede (ウリケ・シェーデ) is professor of Japanese Business and the head of the International Management track at the School.
-She is the director of the Japan Forum for Innovation and Technology and executive director of the Center on Global Transformation at the School.
-She has held research and assistant professor positions at Bonn University and the Philipps-Universtät in Marburg, both in Germany.
+Ulrike Schaede (ウリケ・シェーデ) is professor of Japanese Business and the head of the International Management track at GPS.
+She is the director of the Japan Forum for Innovation and Technology and executive director of the Center on Global Transformation.

-Schaede is fluent in Japanese and has spent more than eight years researching and studying in Japan, where she was a visiting scholar at the research institutes of the Bank of Japan, Japan's Ministry of Finance, the Ministry of Economy, Trade and Industry, and the Development Bank of Japan.
-She has also been invited as visiting faculty to the Haas School of Business at UC Berkeley, the Harvard Business School, Hitotsubashi University in Tokyo and the University of Duisburg-Essen in Germany.
+Schaede is fluent in Japanese and has spent more than nine years of study and research in Tokyo, Japan.
+She has been a junior professor at Hitotsubashi University, and a visiting scholar at the research institutes of the Bank of Japan, Japan's Ministry of Finance, the Ministry of Economy, Trade and Industry, and the Development Bank of Japan.
+She has also been a Visiting Professor at the Haas School of Business at UC Berkeley, and the Harvard Business School.
+She currently serves as the Vice Chairperson of the academic advisory board of the German Institute of Japan Studies (DIJ, Max-Weber-Stiftung) in Tokyo, and as a member of the advisory board of the IN-EAST program at the University of Duisburg-Essen in Germany.

 Education and CV